NataliaVelasquez18/credit-risk/README.md

 ## Overview of Approach

 In the study, *credit card customer data* is used.
 Python and Scikit-learn library were used to predict credit risk.
-Resampling and ensemble techniques were used  to address imbalanced data.
-Later, there is a comparison of the models performance and ain terms of accuracy, precision, and sensitivity.
+Resampling and ensemble techniques were used  to address imbalanced data when building the models.

-1. Resampling - SMOTE

-        *Oversample: Random - RandomOverSampler, SMOTE

-Undersample: ClusterCentroids

-2. Ensemble:

-       * Balanced Random Forest Classifier: BalancedRandomForestClassifierEasy
-       * Easy Ensemble AdaBoost classifier: EnsembleClassifier

-we built algorithms
-compare stranghts and weaknesses and asses how well a model can predict

-Using the credit card credit dataset from LendingClub, a peer-to-peer lending services company, you’ll oversample the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
-Then, you’ll use a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
-Next, you’ll compare two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
-Once you’re done, you’ll evaluate the performance of these models and make a written recommendation on whether they should be used to predict credit risk.
+For the resampling technique Credit card customer data is oversampled using the RandomOverSampler and SMOTE algorithms, and undersampled using the ClusterCentroids algorithm.
+Also, a combinatorial approach is presented including over- and undersampling using the SMOTEENN algorithm.

+For the ensemble technique, the  BalancedRandomForestClassifier and EasyEnsembleClassifier were used.

+Balanced Accuracy Score, recall, and precision are used to compare among the six different machine learning models.

 ## Results